AlexeiVartoumian/algorithmicProblems/learngo_v2/advanced/gprc/advanced_featuresGrpc/readme.md

 Trailesrs similar to headers but sent after reponse body  -> can provide additionalo information also key value response can convey information at a post date not immediately available i.e processing a status or unique identifier for an operation

+09/08/2025 -> saw how using postman with grpc can be done by going on postman file-> new ->  grpc where there are a number of protocols to chose from . from there it was a case of importing the proto file that already generated and running the server. if all goes all well i.e no unimplemented method or some other thing then should be able to initiate client server calls using rpc. also saw doing this dynamically with reflection but not a recommended thing for production